andrew/ultimate-awesome/README.md

 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [awesome-computer-science](https://github.com/perfectplug/awesome-computer-science) - Collect computer related materials and codes.
+- [awesome-duet-ai](https://github.com/rominirani/awesome-duet-ai) - A curated list of resources about all things Duet AI in Google Cloud. .
 - [awesome-javascript-audio](https://github.com/sc0ttj/awesome-javascript-audio) - JavaScript tools, libraries and components for creating/managing audio, sounds and music.
 - [awesome-image-captioning](https://github.com/SjokerLily/awesome-image-captioning) - A paper list of image captioning.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.